By Chris King •

-British scientists photograph a giant owl species not seen in the wild for 150 years
+British scientists photograph a giant owl not seen in 150 years.

 A pair of British scientists working in Ghana have made what has been described by ecologists as a “sensational discovery”.
 On October 16, Dr Robert Williams, an ecologist from Somerset, and Dr Joseph Tobias, of the Department of Life Sciences at Imperial College London, photographed a species of Shelley’s Eagle Owl.